City-of-Helsinki/events-helsinki-monorepo/apps/sports-helsinki/README.md

 The guideline is, that the search specific filter adapter should be something that is easy for developers to maintain and understand.

-The problem: The free text filter parameter is called “text“ in the LinkedEvents and “q“ in the Unified-Search.
+A fictional problem: The free text filter parameter is called “text“ in the LinkedEvents and “q“ in the Unified-Search.
 The UI has only 1 search field, which means that the parameter that it fills, needs to adapt to work in different searches.

 The adapter should: